eduk8s-tests/lab-vcluster-testing/workshop/content/workshop-overview.md

 A virtual Kubernetes cluster created using this workshop can be used in workshops where cluster admin access is required to a Kubernetes cluster.
-Instead of operating against the underlying Kubernetes cluster hosting Educates, everything will be against a virtual Kubernetes cluster contrained within the bounds of a namespace created for the workshop session.
+Instead of operating against the underlying Kubernetes cluster hosting Educates, everything will be against a virtual Kubernetes cluster constrained within the bounds of a namespace created for the workshop session.